 Important Bumbershoot RFP Information

-The City requests proposers craft “creative proposals that address the their needs while considering the City’s goals” as outlined in the RFP.
+The City requests that proposers craft “creative proposals that address their needs while considering the City’s goals”, as outlined in the RFP.

 To view and download the complete RFP, please visit: Seattle’s 2022 Bumbershoot RFP

 Pre-proposal meeting and tour — September 17, 2021